4yuba/DS-Ex/README.md

-# Introduction to Data Science II and Introduction to Machine Learning
+# Series of mini Data Science and Machine Learning learning projects